hally9k/redux-graphql-subscriptions/README.md

 - `subscription: Object` : the required fields for a subscription
   - `query: string` : GraphQL subscription
   - `variables?: Object` : GraphQL subscription variables, requires `channel` value to be set to denote the channel to listen to.
-  - `success: function` : The action creator to be dispatched when the subscription response contains no errors
+  - `onMessage: function` : The action creator to be dispatched when the subscription response contains no errors
-  - `failure: function` : The action creator to be dispatched when the subscription response does contain errors
+  - `onError: function` : The action creator to be dispatched when the subscription response does contain errors
+  - `onUnsubscribe: function` : The action creator to be dispatched when the client unsubscribes

 ### `unsubscribe(id)`